fiznool/mobile-backbone-boilerplate/buildtools.md

 # Modifications needed to build the project

-These instructions refer to bbb 0.2.0-alpha-4.
+These instructions refer to bbb 0.2.0-alpha-4 and 0.2.0-alpha-5.

 ## Path to bbb files